 Launch the Odin app on your computer.
 If the device is detected by this app (Odin), it will show you a message that reads – added!!!

 However, if the device is not correctly connected to the PC, you won’t see this message.
-So, you have to check the USB cable if it is good and reconnect the device.
+So, you have to check the USB cable if it is reasonable and reconnect the device.

 After connecting the Samsung device, click on the PDA/PA button to browse/search and get the TWRP from where you saved it on your PC.
 Also, navigate to “options” and tick the Auto Reboot.